brandonlpanos/mvts/README.md

     - `plot_x_x_masked.ipynb`: plots a random example of input and masked input as seen in the paper
     - `plot_tree_maps.ipynb`: plots structure contributions in terms of TSS (relative square size)
     - `plot_grad_cam.ipynb`: plots a single example of aggregated Guided Grad-CAM over all 50 models as seen in the paper
     - `plot_feature_ranking.ipynb`: box plot for feature ranking via saliency maps as shown in the paper
+- `running_metrics.py`: collects metrics from all 50 folds for each type of data augmentation and saves to a CSV file

+**Running the code**

 <!-- project